ilg-physics-ucsb/physics6-manual/6CL/lab0.md

 **Instructions:**

-1. Leave wavelength set to "preset," the detector set to "Transmittance," and the solution set to "Drink mix."
+1. Leave wavelength set to &ldquo;preset,&rdquo; the detector set to &ldquo;Transmittance,&rdquo; and the solution set to &ldquo;Drink mix.&rdquo;
-2. Slide the concentration to August's known concentration of $100 \text{mM}$.
+2. Slide the concentration to August&rsquo;s known concentration of $100 \text{mM}$.
 3. Press the big red button to turn on the laser.
-4. Use the yellow arrows, and slide the length of the container all the way left so it is as small as possible.
+4. Use the yellow arrows to slide the length of the container all the way left so it is as small as possible.
 5. Create a table with two columns, one for the length, and another for the transmittance.
 6. Drag the ruler to the container and measure its length.
 Then look at the detector.
 Fill out the first row of your table.
 (Make sure to convert the percent transmittance to a decimal number between zero and one, by dividing by 100.)
 7. Now adjust the length of the container, measure its length, and measure the transmittance.
 Add these measurements to your table.
-8. Repeat step 7 six more times for a total of 8 data points.
+8. Repeat step 7 six more times for a total of eight data points.

 ::: Question
 Make plot of transmittance vs. container length.
 Is the plot linear?